 Pros

-• Stunning natural beauty, from Santorini’s caldera to Crete’s beaches, the landscapes are breathtaking
+- Spectacular natural beauty, from Santorini’s caldera to Crete’s beaches and the crystal-clear Aegean

 Cons